Esri/i3s-spec/profiles/points/points.md

-# i3s profile: Features-Points (FP)
+# i3s profile: Points

 ## Summary

-*What this profile is for:* Support for points and multipoints with symbolisation and feature-tree-based LoD.
+*What this profile is for:* Support for points and multipoints with symbolization.
 Does not use external ArrayBufferGeometries.
-It is not recommended for massive multipoint features - these should use the pointclouds profile instead.

 ## Access Pattern

-<p>The access pattern is identical to that of the Features-Meshes profile, only that no Geometry resources have to be loaded.</p>
+<p>The access pattern is identical to that of the mesh-pyramids profile.
+The profile utilizes different Lod selection metrics (<code>screenSpaceRelative</code>, <code>distanceRangeFromDefaultCamera</code>).</p>

 ## Schema

-The features-points profile makes use of 6 main resource types and allows a restricted set of properties.
+The points profile makes use of 5 main resource types and allows a restricted set of properties.

 ### SceneServiceInfo